Jul3ia/Jul3ia.github.io/_posts/blog/2017-01-07-runtime-constraintery.md

 # Conclusion

-Once you’ve found the constraint(s) in question, the simplest solution is usually to lower the priority slowly, running the app after each change.
+Once you’ve found the constraint(s) in question, the simplest solution is usually to lower the priority _slowly_, running the app after each change.
 Hopefully these tricks will help you find your culprit, and keep you from causing physical harm to your computer.